MatthewSalzman/s3zip/README.md

 # s3zip
-A Go microservice that zips either a folder recursively or a singular item
+A Golang microservice that compresses an s3 folder recursively into a single zip or tar file

 ## How to use